Forward-Nexus/fwdai-pro/pro-os/commands/system/update-mission.md

 How will you know ODAT is working?

-> When I hear someone say "I made it through today because of LiNa."
+> When I hear someone say "I made it through today because of this app."
 That's it.
 If one person stays sober one more day because of this app, it's worth it.

 (Plus: 10,000 users by Q1 2026, but the real metric is lives changed)